 2026 Toyota RAV4 styling

-For its sixth generation, the Toyota RAV4 gets greater distinction between its trims as the brand defines three different design styles: Core, Rugged, and Sport.
+For its sixth generation, the all-new RAV4 gets greater distinction between its trims as the brand defines three different design styles: Core, Rugged, and Sport.
 All three incorporate C-shaped headlights similar to those on other recent Toyota designs such as the 2025 Toyota Camry and Crown Signia.
 Here, they’re set taller against a more squared-off front end.

 The RAV4’s newly emphasized fender flares align with the designs used on other Toyota SUVs.
 The notched floating roof design carries over, while the new rear end features a trendy light bar across the liftgate with RAV4 emblazoned in the centre.